superseriousbusiness/gotosocial/docs/configuration/advanced.md

 # Examples: [8, 4, 9, 0]
 # Default: 8
 advanced-throttling-multiplier: 8

+# Duration.
+Time period to use as the "retry-after" header value in response to throttled requests.
+# Minimum resolution is 1 second.
+#
+# Examples: [30s, 10s, 5s, 1m]
+# Default: "30s"
+advanced-throttling-retry-after: "30s"

 # Int.
 CPU multiplier for the amount of goroutines to spawn in order to send messages via ActivityPub.
 # Messages will be batched so that at most multiplier * CPU count messages will be sent out at once.